schipperius/schippress/source/colophon/index.markdown

 In August 2010, I found [Ruby on Rails](http://rubyonrails.org/) and discovered [web development](http://en.wikipedia.org/wiki/Web_development) thanks to Michael Hartl and his [Ruby on Rails Tutorial](https://www.railstutorial.org/).

-From there, I built and rebuilt a local environment using a number of tools including OS X as the operating system, [iTerm2](http://www.iterm2.com/) as a command line interface (CLI) used to interact directly with the computer.
+From there, I built (and rebuilt) many local environments using a number of tools including OS X as the operating system, [iTerm2](http://www.iterm2.com/) as a command line interface (CLI) used to interact directly with the computer.
 [Homebrew](http://mxcl.github.com/homebrew/) as a package management system that easily installs an asortment of additional tools.
 [Sublime Text](http://www.sublimetext.com/) as a text editor and of course [Google Chrome](https://www.google.com/chrome) to see the results.